FlorentLM/pytinybvh/README.md

 directions = np.array([[0, 0, 1], [0, 0, 1]], dtype=np.float32)

 # Returns a structured numpy array with hit records
-# By default (PacketMode.Never), pytinybvh does not use 256-ray packet traversal.
+#
+# PacketMode.Never: Always use scalar traversal.
+Safest and always correct.
 hits = bvh.intersect_batch(origins, directions, packet=PacketMode.Never)

-# PacketMode.Auto enables it only when safe/beneficial (rays share the same origin on a standard triangle BVH).
-# NOTE: It doesn't currently enforce your rays to form a frustum (they should! see note at the bottom of the README)
-# hits = bvh.intersect_batch(origins, directions, packet=PacketMode.Auto)
+#
+# PacketMode.Auto (default): Use 256-ray packet traversal only when safe and beneficial
+# (e.g. for standard triangle BVHs where rays in a chunk share the same origin).
+#

-# Or force packet traversal (this is unsafe if rays origins differ and will warn unless disabled):
+# PacketMode.Force: Force packet traversal.
+Can be faster but is unsafe if rays are not
-# hits = bvh.intersect_batch(origins, directions, packet=PacketMode.Force, same_origin_eps=1e-6, warn_on_incoherent=True)
+# coherent (e.g. different origins, wide spread of directions).

 # You can access columns like a dictionary
 hit_distances = hits['t']